anupriyamranjit/shopify-challenge-summer-2022/README.md

-## How to use
+# How to use
-To use this app we need localhost:3000 running with the application frontend
+To use this app we need localhost:3000 running with the application frontend and node-server running on localhost:8080

-# Create Inventory Item
+## Create Inventory Item
+To create an Inventory Item go to http://localhost:3000/addItem

-# Delete Inventory Items
+## Delete Inventory Items
+To delete an Inventory Item go to http://localhost:3000/viewItems then click the x button on top of any items in the list this will take you to http://localhost:3000/deleteItem/{id}
+where you can choose how many of that item you want to delete

+If you delete more items then the quantity avaliable it will delete the item as a whole so you cannot see it anymore in http://localhost:3000/viewItems

-# Update Inventory Items
+## Update Inventory Items

-# Get All Inventory Items
+## Get All Inventory Items

-# Create Groups
+## Create Groups

-# Delete Groups
+## Delete Groups

-# Update Groups
+## Update Groups

-# Get All Groups
+## Get All Groups